Toyota Vitz: Vitz RS

 The Vitz RS was launched in 2005.
 It is powered 1.5 L 4-cylinder VVT-i engine rated 107 bhp (80 kW) and 140 Nm.
 The RS features 16-inch alloy wheels, an RS badged mesh grille, a redesigned front and rear bumper, redesigned tail lamps, deep side skirts and a tail spoiler.
 It also features sports tuned steering and suspension as well as disc rear brakes.

 The Vitz RS was sold in North American market equipped with the base 1.5-litre engine, and in European markets as the Yaris TS.
 It was first seen at the 2007 Geneva Motor Show.
 As with the previous T-Sport, there are extra rear reflectors on the bumper.
 Essentially, it is a Japanese market Vitz RS fitted with a 1.8-litre 2ZR-FE engine rated 130 hp and 173 Nm, which can reach 100 km/h in under 10 seconds.

 For model year 2007 on Japanese models only, G-BOOK, a subscription telematics service, was offered as an option.

-The facelifted Vitz RS/Yaris TS was also a basis for the 2012 Thai-built Yaris facelift.
+The Vitz RS was also a basis for the 2012 Thai-built Yaris facelift.